Michu: Loan to Napoli and injuries

-On 17 July 2014, Michu moved on loan to S.S.C.
-Napoli of Serie A, with the option of a permanent move.
+On 17 July 2014, Michu moved on loan to SSC Napoli of Serie A, with the option of a permanent move.
 He made his debut for his new team on 31 August, coming on as an 85th-minute substitute for Lorenzo Insigne in a 2–1 win at Genoa.

 A recurrence of his ankle injury meant that Michu could only play six competitive matches for the Italians, and having not appeared for Swansea since April 2014, he was released on 9 November 2015 through a financial settlement, with his contract due to expire the following summer.

 Later career

 Immediately after leaving Swansea, Michu joined Asturian amateurs UP Langreo.
-On 19 August 2016 he returned to his first club Oviedo, signing a one-year deal.
+On 19 August 2016, he returned to his first club Oviedo, signing a one-year deal.

 Michu officially announced his retirement from professional football on 25 July 2017 at the age of 31, due to the 'situation of [his] right ankle'.
 The previous week, he commented that he would like to stay connected with football.

 Along with players such as Roque Santa Cruz and Amr Zaki, Michu was described as a 'one-season wonder' by sports outlets due to his performances in 2012–13 followed by his rapid decline thereafter.